 Expenditures: the allocative role of federal, state, and local governments; social choice; provision of public goods; the welfare state and income transfer programs; and public policy approaches to correcting diseconomies such as pollution.
 Revenue: tax incidence, alternative forms of taxation and their impact on efficiency, equity, and economic growth.
-Prerequisites: ECON 250 and 251, or permission.
-ECON 350 recommended.
-Offered in alternate years: 05S, 07S.
+Prerequisites: ECON 350.
+Offered in alternate years: 07S.